How leaders can address defensiveness in the workplace to foster productivity and harmony

 Listen first.
 In fact, ask if the person has more to say.
 Repeat back what you heard, so the person knows you received the message.

 Respond to criticism with context, where possible.
-For example, the employee might be describing how the team feels unsettled because there’s still no formal plan for dealing with the upcoming flu season’s potential impact on staffing.
+For example, the employee might be describing how the team feels unsettled because there’s still no formal plan for dealing with the potential impact on staffing during the upcoming flu season.
 You know a plan is in the works but has been held up for one more meeting.
 Explain that.

-If you think the criticism is untrue and unfair, calmly explain the facts and why you want the person to know them clearly.
+If you think the criticism is untrue and unfair, calmly explain the facts and why it’s important for the person to understand them.

 Look for the core message.
 Always ask yourself: Even if the criticism is poorly delivered, what’s the underlying, positive goal that the person is trying to express?
 Consider how you can get past emotions or frustrations to focus on the real story.

-Remember that in these critical conversations, you are balancing the goal you want to accomplish with the relationship you want to have in the future.
+Remember that in critical conversations of this sort, you are balancing the goal you want to accomplish with the relationship you want to have in the future.

 Don’t let defensiveness defeat long-overdue solutions.